 Defrutum and lead problems

 Defrutum (or carenum or sapa) is a grape juice (so-called must), which is boiled with spices until it thickens and acquires a sweet taste.
 The substance prepared in this way served in ancient Rome as a sweetener.
-Normal wine for the Romans was too bitter and tart, so they decided to sweeten it defrutum.
-The must was boiled until the dish reduced its volume to 2/3 of its capacity (carenum), to half (defrutum), or to 1/3 (sapa).
-This sweetener was also added to fruits and meat, thereby preserving them in the event of a long journey.
-In this way, quinces, melons or honey were stored for the winter.
-Defrutum was also mixed with garum and the extremely popular spice oenogarum was obtained in this way.
+Normal wine for the Romans was too bitter and tart, so they decided to sweeten it with defrutum.
+The must was boiled until the liquid in the vessel had reduced its volume to 2/3 of its capacity (carenum), to half (defrutum), or to 1/3 (sapa).
+This sweetener was also added to fruit and meat, thus preserving them for longer journeys; for the winter, quinces and melons were preserved with defrutum and honey.
+Defrutum was also mixed with garum to obtain the extremely popular oenogarum spice.